 Cannabinoids have attracted a lot of interest for their potential benefits for sleep and other health conditions, including depression and anxiety, Alzheimer’s and Parkinson’s, seizure disorders, different forms of cancer, and chronic pain.

 Three of the best-known and most-studied cannabinoids all have effects on sleep.

 Cannabidiol, or CBD, is a non-mind-altering cannabinoid that promotes relaxation.

 I’ve written about the benefits of CBD, including for sleep, in the past.
 CBD has no psychoactive effects—that means there’s no “high” associated with this compound.
 Scientists think instead that CBD works to balance or counteract the high that’s delivered from the cannabinoid, THC.

 There’s a compelling body of research showing CBD’s ability to reduce anxiety, relieve pain, promote mental focus and clarity.
 CBD also may to reduce daytime sleepiness and promote alertness.

 Tetrahydrocannabinol, or THC, is the main psychoactive cannabinoid in cannabis.
 THC is what gives the high that’s associated with cannabis use.
 THC has been shown to have a range of therapeutic benefits, including pain relief.
 THC has sedative effects.
 Really interesting emerging evidence indicates that THC may improve breathing during sleep, which makes THC a potential therapy in the treatment of obstructive sleep apnea

 Cannabinol, or CBN, is a less well-known cannabinoid than CBD.
-It appears to have powerful sedative effects, which may be enhanced when its combined with THC.
+It appears to have powerful sedative effects, which may be enhanced when it’s combined with THC.
 CBN also has pain-relieving, anti-inflammatory properties.
-Here’s where you can read my previous discussion of the potential effects of CBN on sleep, and pain.

 Terpenes for sleep